Last Updated on January 11, 2023 by James Gentile

 Undergoing Credit Counseling (Part 1)

 At least six months before you file for bankruptcy, you need to undergo pre-bankruptcy credit counseling.
 Ask your attorney to point you toward a properly-approved credit counseling agency.
 The counseling occupies a single session in which the counselor helps you analyze your situation and determine how you should proceed.
 If the agency helps you put together a repayment plan (under Chapter 13), you will start making those payments no more than 30 days after you file for bankruptcy.
 At this point, you can submit the petition for bankruptcy.

 Attending the Necessary Meetings

 A few weeks after your petition has been accepted, you will have to attend a creditors’ meeting, even if the creditors themselves decide not to show up.
-You will answer any and all questions about your bankruptcy to reassure all parties that you are not just trying to eliminate repayable debts.
+You will answer any questions about your bankruptcy to reassure all parties that you are not just trying to eliminate repayable debts.
 If a creditor objects to the bankruptcy, you will have to resolve their complaint before the bankruptcy can go forward.
 Once that is settled, the judge will either liquidate your assets (in Chapter 7) or hold a final confirmation hearing to approve your repayment plan (in Chapter 13).